Patbox/mrpack4server/README.md

 and then the version of it (suggesting latest one), which will be used to create local `modpack-info.json` file.
 You can then either update target version by editing it or by removing the file and rerunning the initial setup.

-Default/main jar only supports Java 21 (`mrpack4server-X.Y.Z.jar`).
+Default/main jar supports Java 21 and above (`mrpack4server-X.Y.Z.jar`).
 If you want to run it on older Java version you can use:
 - `mrpack4server-X.Y.Z-jvm8.jar` for Java 8 and above,
 - `mrpack4server-X.Y.Z-jvm16.jar` for Java 16 and above,
 - `mrpack4server-X.Y.Z-jvm17.jar` for Java 17 and above.